apache/arrow/docs/source/format/CDeviceDataInterface.rst

     the lifetime is only the scope of the call to this function.
 A consumer who wants to maintain the additional metadata beyond the lifetime of this call *MUST* copy the value themselves.

-    A producer *MUST NOT* call this concurrently from multiple different threads.
+    A producer *MUST NOT* call this concurrently from multiple threads.

     The :c:member:`ArrowAsyncProducer.request` callback must be called to start receiving calls to this handler.